nbryans/notipy/README.md

 ```

 # Notes
-`sendDetails1.txt` is included in `.gitignore` to keep your email details off GitHub.

 Use `notipy.sendMailAsync(..)` to send mail in the background asynchronously.

 Send statuses are logged in `notipy.log`.
 The file to write the log to to can be changed in the `#Constants` section of `notipy.py`